APM Integrated Experience

-Apache logs provide a significant amount of information about your web operations including server performance metrics, traffic volume, and errors.
+Apache logs provide essential information about your web operations, including server performance metrics, traffic volume, and errors.
 Monitoring these logs can help you optimize your web server and web applications, troubleshoot problems faster, and identify unusual events such as surges in traffic.
 This can lead to better website performance and a better experience for your users.

 This section shows different methods of monitoring and analyzing Apache logs.

 Alerts are immediate notifications that give you a chance to proactively fix issues before too many customers are impacted or report support issues.
-Unfortunately, most Unix distributions don’t have convenient alerting tools, but you can try to build your own using cron jobs or postfix.
-Even better, log management services like SolarWinds® Loggly® will continuously check your logs to see if an alert should fire, and can notify you right away.
+Unfortunately, a few Linux distributions don’t have convenient alerting tools, but you can try to build your own using cron jobs or postfix.
+Even better, log management services like SolarWinds Loggly can continuously check your logs to see if an alert should fire and can notify you right away.

 Here are some great alerts to consider for Apache.
-The search examples use the Loggly syntax, and you can find good thresholds by looking at trends during your peak site usage periods.
+The search examples use the Loggly syntax, and you can find suitable thresholds by looking at trends during your peak site usage periods.